influx6/haiku-deprecated/views/readme.md

     *Examples will be laced and demostrated using html symantics and tag rules we can demostrate as below*

     State trees define the state of the state machine engine and the hierarchical nature of views:

     Views are locked in by the tag they are giving so a FilesView with tag drop becomes a 'drop' state address point,making it easy to provide same view handlers except when specific to use the root address point

       ```go
         RootView(root: .)
-        | VideoView(video: .)
+        |-VideoView(video: .)
-        | HomeView(home: .home)
+        |-HomeView(home: .home)
-            | AddressView(address: .)
+            |-AddressView(address: .)
-            | FilesView(files: .home.files)
+            |-FilesView(files: .home.files)
-            | FilesView(drops: .home.drops)
+            |-FilesView(drops: .home.drops)
-            | FolderView(folders: .home.folders)
+            |-FolderView(folders: .home.folders)
-                | FilesViews(files: .home.folders.files)
+                |-FilesViews(files: .home.folders.files)

       ```